mariaaspioti/IoT-ISAS/README.md

 __Access Control__ is role-based, meaning it is implemented based on each worker's assigned role, which determines the facilities they are authorized to enter.
 Each worker is assigned an NFC tag, which is scanned at NFC readers when entering or exiting a building or room.

-While access control is not enforced in the general tracking simulation, we showcase a scenario using a real NFC reader, NFC tag, and smart lock.
+We showcase a scenario using a real NFC reader, NFC tag, and smart lock.
 In the demo video, a technician (represented by the yellow marker near the bottom center of the map) scans their tag at the NFC reader which is linked to Fab 1 and is granted access, as shown by a blue marker appearing on the door in the map and the smart lock unlocking.
 The same technician then scans his tag at the NFC reader which is now linked to Cleanroom 1.
 Since their role doesn't authorize access to Cleanrooms, the smart lock remains locked, and a red marker appears on the door in the map to indicate the denied entry.

 ### SOS Button - Alert in Dashboard

 https://github.com/user-attachments/assets/2be752e6-6724-42ab-83a6-3f0810d8ad1f

-The SOS Button provided to all workers for emergencies, creates an alert that appears both as a mark on the map and in the Active Alerts list on the dashboard.
+The __SOS Button__ provided to all workers for __emergencies__, creates an alert that appears both as a mark on the map and in the _Active Alerts_ list on the dashboard.
 Each alert diplays essential information, including who pressed the button, their coordinates and whether they are inside a building or outdoors.
 Security officers can handle the alert by unlocking all doors, activating the alarm, or dismissing the alert.

 The demo video shows a real SOS button press, the real time visual output in the dashboard and the alert being dismissed.